softica-dk/kubernetes-catas/exercises/05 - service/01 - service.md

 Events:            <none>
 ```

+> Note the Type is set to `ClusterIP`.
+We will cover other types later on.

-The important information here is the `Endpoints` field showing us the three pods ip's.
+The important information here is the `Endpoints` field showing us the three pods IP's.
 Just as expected.

 ## Testing the service
 We can use our multitool pods to test the service.